iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 **Reference Implementations:**

 - **Zashi**: ECC's modern wallet emphasizing usability; the primary user-facing reference for shielded transactions
-- **Zebra**: The Foundation's Rust implementation of a full node, now fully consensus-compatible with `zcashd` and improving network resilience through client diversity
+- **Zebra**: The Foundation's Rust implementation of a full node, now fully consensus-compatible and serving as the primary node software going forward
+- **Zallet**: The successor wallet to zcashd's wallet functionality, designed to work with Zebra
-- **zcashd**: The original C++ node (ECC), still widely deployed
+- **zcashd**: The original C++ node (ECC), now being deprecated in favor of Zebra and Zallet

 ### 1.4 Document Scope

-This analysis is based on the Zcash Protocol Specification Version 2025.6.1 [NU6.1], the authoritative technical document maintained collaboratively by Zcash ecosystem contributors.
-We examine the protocol as implemented through the NU6 network upgrade (activated November 2024), with discussion of the current NU6.1 changes.
+This analysis is based on the Zcash Protocol Specification Version 2025.6.3 [NU6.1], the authoritative technical document maintained collaboratively by Zcash ecosystem contributors.
+We examine the protocol as implemented through the NU6 network upgrade (activated November 2024) and NU6.1 (activated November 2025).

 ---